 I usually pre-set my focus points, or single point, either on the right or the left side of my photo, almost never in the centre.

-I set my camera to Single-servo AF (AF-S) and focused to the middle of the street (I used a pedestrian that was walking there).
-I waited.
-When the riders were coming I locked my focus (AF-L) and started shooting (8fps).
-One of them was including Nibali :D.
+I set my camera to Single-servo AF (AF-S) and focused on the middle of the street (I used a pedestrian that was walking there).

 I could have reached the same result moving to Manual focus, instead of pushing AF-L